Teresa Di Vicenzo (Diana Rigg)

 Teresa Di Vicenzo, or Tracy, is the only woman in a Bond film who Bond actually marries for love.
 Bond encounters Tracy at the very start of On Her Majesty's Secret Service when he finds her trying to kill herself by walking into the sea.
 After 007 rescues her, two goons attack with Tracy hastily leaving the scene.

 Later that evening 007 encounters Tracy in the hotel casino where she is gambling with money she doesn't have.
 Bond saves her once again and after a fight with some thugs, they both spend the night together.

-After Blofeld is dealt with, Bond and Tracy get married and drive off into the distance.
-In a tragic climax Tracy is killed when Irma Bunt and Blofeld drive past showering Bonds Aston Martin with bullets parked on the side of the road.
+Once Blofeld is dealt with, Bond and Tracy get married and drive off into the distance.
+However in a tragic climax, Tracy is killed when Irma Bunt and Blofeld drive past showering Bonds Aston Martin with bullets parked on the side of the road.